-Treatment for ESRD may involve dialysis or kidney transplant.
+ESRD may need to be treated with dialysis or kidney transplant.
 You may need to stay on a special diet or take medicines to help your body work well.

 Dialysis does some of the job of the kidneys when they stop working well.